 Note: If you’re running macOS 11 or earlier, the Cinematic pop-up menu is not available.
 If the source file contains Cinematic mode metadata and the “Enable video pass-through” checkbox isn’t selected, the warning “Cinematic mode video can only be rendered when running under macOS 12.0 or later” is displayed in the Errors & Warnings window.

 Automatically select bit-rate: Select this checkbox to have Compressor automatically compute the best bit rate for the output file, based on the duration of the source file.
 If the checkbox is not selected, you can set the average and maximum bit rates by dragging the “Average bit rate” and “Maximum bit rate” sliders or entering values in the text fields.

 Multi-pass: Select this checkbox to turn on multi-pass encoding that uses additional analysis of video frames to produce a high-quality output file.
-For faster (single-pass) transcoding, turn this feature off by deselecting the checkbox.
+Multi-pass is available when Codec is set to H.264 on an Intel-based Mac, and when Codec is set to H.264 or HEVC on a Mac with Apple silicon that’s running macOS Monterey 12 or later and has “Encoder type” set to “Faster (standard quality).”
+For faster (single-pass) transcoding, turn off this feature by deselecting the checkbox.

 Cropping and padding

 Customize the final cropping, sizing, and aspect ratio using the Cropping & Padding properties.
 Cropping removes video content from an image.
 Padding scales the image to a smaller size while retaining the output image’s frame size.
 For more information about these properties, see Intro to modifying frame size in Compressor.

 You can also rotate and flip the final output image in Compressor using the Rotation and Flip properties.
 These allow you to rotate a widescreen image to be vertical, or to reverse the image horizontally, vertically, or both.